deivid321/cmssw/DQMServices/Components/doc/HistoStatsJsonDB.md

 ### Design
 The application modules are:
 * HistoStats - a data type for storing histogram properties.
-* DQMHistogramStats - a module, which inherits DQMEDHarvester, used to collect all the histograms.
+* DQMHistogramStats - module, which inherits DQMEDHarvester, used to collect all the histograms.
-* DQMHistogramJson - a module, which inherits DQMHistogramStats, used to output the histogram properties into json files.
+* DQMHistogramJson - module, which inherits DQMHistogramStats, used to output the histogram properties into json files.
-* DQMHistogramDB - a module which inherits DQMHistogramStats and uses DQMDatabaseWriter to write histogram properties into the database.
+* DQMHistogramDB - module which inherits DQMHistogramStats and uses DQMDatabaseWriter to write histogram properties into the database.
 * DQMDatabaseWriter - module used to work with database.
 * DQMHistogramTest - module creating custom histograms and storing them into DQMStore.
 * DQMHistogramTest_cfg - config file used to run DQMHistogramTest and save these histograms into json files or database.
 * cmsdqm_initDB - used to create sqlite database.

-TODO: add uml or something
+UML class diagram is attached at the end.

 ### Workflow
-To run database writer or json writer they have to be included to the specific step of the matrix in which the histograms are stored.
+To run database writer or json writer they have to be included in the specific step of the matrix in which the histograms are stored.
 To specify the histograms we want to store, we need to edit DQMHistogramDB_cfg or DQMHistogramJson_cfg file by specifying the histograms.<br>
 By using wildcard * in the histogramNames parameters all the histograms will be selected.

 ### DQMDatabaseWriter
 DQMDatabaseWriter stores the data into three tables: Histogram, Histogram_props, Histogram_values.
-To store the data in Histogram and Histogram_props tables it checks first whether the histogram does not already exit in Histogram table.
+To store the data in Histogram and Histogram_props tables it checks first whether the histogram does not already exit in "Histogram" table.
 If not it saves properties into these two tables, otherwise it checks the Histogram_props for primary key existance and only then stores.
 To store values into Histogram_values it checks for the primary key and if it exists throws an exception otherwise writes.<br>
 For both of these cases the scoped transactions are used that means if unexpected exception happens or the process crashes all the data will be rollbacked.